Frequently Asked Questions

 Either option is available.
 If your clients are seeing more of South Australia, then it is recommended to hire a vehicle on the mainland.
 They can then stop at McLaren Vale on the way to the ferry or further explore Fleurieu Peninsula.
 Hire car is available on the island with Hertz, Budget and Seafront Connect and you will be met at the arriving ferry or flight.

-Telstra Next Generation coverage is widely available across the island.
-Optus, 3 Mobile and Telstra GSM have limited coverage on the island.
-Unfortunately, Vodafone has no coverage on Kangaroo Island.
+Telstra coverage is widely available across the island.
+Optus and Vodaphone have limited coverage on the island.

 Most National Parks (and some Conservation Parks) require a fee upon entering which goes towards the maintenance of the park.
 If clients are visiting a number of National Parks on their holiday, they may wish to purchase a Holiday Park Pass, Desert Parks Pass or Kangaroo Island Tour Pass from National Parks South Australia.